bdastur/notes/aws/aws_ec2_readme.md

 * Changes to SG are immediate.
 * Everything is denied by default.
 You can add a SG Rule to allow traffic, you cannot add a rule to deny traffic.

+## Ec2 Hibernate
+* EC2 hibernate preserves the in-memory RAM on persistent storage (EBS)
+* Much faster boot up because you do not need to reload the OS.
+* Instance RAM must be less than 150 GB
+* Instances families include C3-5, M3-M5, R3-R5.
+* Available for Windows, Amazon Linux 2 AMI and ubuntu
+* Instances can't be hiibernated for more than 60 days.
+* Available for on-demand or reserved instances.
+* You are not charged for an instance usage for a hibernated instance when it is in stopped state.

+## EC2 placement groups

+*Clustered placement group*
+* Grouping of instances within a single AZ.
+* Applications that require low n/w latency, high throughput.

+*Spread placement group*
+* Instances are placed on  distinct underlying hw.
+* Applications that have number of critical instances that should be kept separate from each other.

+*Partitioned placement group*
+* Amazon EC2 divides each group into logical segments called partitions.
+* Each partition within a placement group has it's own set of racks.
+* Each rack has its own n/w and power source.
+* No two partitions within a placement group share the same racks.
+* Allows you to isolate the impact of hardware failure within your application.

+* Only certain types of instances can be launched in a PG (Compute optimized, GPU, Memory optimized, Storage optimized).
+* You can move an  existing instance into a PG.
+Before you move, the instance, must be in stopped state.

+## HPC on AWS.
+Compute and n/w services that allow HPC:
+* GPU or CPU optimized EC2 instances
+* Enhanced N/wing  (SR-IOV)
+* EC2 fleets (spot fleets)
+* Elastic network adapters
+* PG
+* Elastic fabric adapters